-In order to comply with the Texas State Plan for the Gifted and Talented, students will be identified for participation in the AISD Gifted and Talented Program through the use of multiple criteria that are both quantitative (cognitive skill test, intelligence measures, etc.) and qualitative (professional recommendations and classroom performance data).
+In order to comply with the Texas State Plan for the Gifted and Talented, students will be identified for participation in the AISD Gifted and Talented Program through the use of multiple criteria that are both quantitative (cognitive skill test, intellectual assessment, etc.) and qualitative (professional recommendations and classroom performance data).
 The state plan requires at least three criteria be used to identify students.
-In accordance with state guidelines and in striving to be an exemplary gifted program, Alvin identifies students based on criterion and norm referenced testing, intelligence measures, and teacher recommendations.
+In accordance with state guidelines and in striving to be an exemplary gifted program, Alvin identifies students based on criterion and norm referenced testing, intellectual assessment, and teacher recommendations.

 - Referrals are accepted on an ongoing basis for the GT program from the following: teachers, administrators, parents, counselors, peers, the student or anyone familiar with the student’s behavior, performance, or products and who is aware of characteristics of the gifted and talented.

 - Community notices are placed on district & school websites regarding referrals.

 - Referrals for all grade levels must be submitted in writing to the campus Advanced Academics Specialist.